vormkracht10/laravel-permanent-cache/README.md

 # Usage

-This package provides a handy `Cached` class.
-This allows you to easily cache data based on a schedule or an event.

 All caches you create must be registered to the `PermanentCache::caches` facade.
 We recommend putting this in the `boot` method of your `AppServiceProvider`.